Lonsdale201/wp-mymenu/README.md

 * Show only to logged out or logged in users
 * Only if you have a subscription (Woo Subscriptions)
 * If you are an Affiliate partner (AffiliateWP)
+* Show for the selected Woo Membership plans (multiple + relation support)

 > [!IMPORTANT]
 > These settings only hide the menu item, but still if someone has the link they can view the page.

+### Compatibiliy plugins

+* Woo Membership
+* Woo Subscriptions
+* AffiliateWP

 ## For Developers

 Monograme meta key: **hw_monogram**

 Add content before or after the dropdown menu:
+(now this can done via the mymenu settings / with shortcode)

 Example 1
 ```